Are you planning a tent wedding but have no idea where to start? Check out these 10 tips to get your planning ball rolling.

 10) Hire Professionals

 Planning a tent wedding is no joke.
 There are SO many logistics to consider, vendors to hire and margins for error.
 Hire professionals.
 Each vendor will have done these jobs multiple times, making them more experienced, faster and insured if anything was to go wrong.
+A professional will be able to customize your floor plan, to ensure that everything actually fits.
+I can't tell you how many times I have seen the wrong size tent ordered.

 If you have planned a tent wedding, and you have some suggestions to add to this blog post, contact us!